materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/03-smart-contracts.md

 [Source code](https://github.com/materia-dex/Materia-v2-periphery)

 The periphery is a constellation of smart contracts designed to support domain-specific interactions with the core.
 Because of Materia's permissionless nature, the contracts described below have no special privileges, and are in fact only a small subset of the universe of possible periphery-like contracts.
-However, they are useful examples of how to safely and efficiently interact with Materia V2.
+However, they are useful examples of how to safely and efficiently interact with Materia.

 ## Library